 Budding is a major factor underlying the invasiveness of pharaoh ants.
 Spraying for Pharaoh ants in your home can cause them to bud off forming additional colonies.
 Only baits should be used for control of Pharaoh ants.

-*Same day service, If scheduled before 12pm, *Same Day Service Guarantee Monday - Friday, not including holidays.
-Next day service guaranteed when you call after noon for service scheduled for Monday - Friday.
+Same Day Service Guarantee Monday - Friday, not including holidays.
+Next day service guaranteed when you call before noon for service scheduled for Monday - Friday.
 Specialty services such as PreventionPlus® are not included, as preparation is needed prior to service.